mohsenoid/Android-Interview-Questions/KOTLIN.md

 2. #### Have you tried Kotlin?
 Why should we use Kotlin?

-   - Kotlin is concise and boilerplate free (in comparison to Java)
+   - Kotlin is concise and boilerplate-free (in comparison to Java)
    - Kotlin is null-safe
    - Kotlin is interoperable

-3. #### What is the difference between the variable declaration with var and val?
+3. #### What is the difference between the variable declaration with **var** and **val**?

-   If you want to declare some mutable(changeable) variable, then you can use `var `.
+   If you want to declare some mutable(changeable) variable, then you can use `var`.
 For the immutable variable, use `val `i.e. `val `variables can't be changed once assigned.

 4. #### What is the difference between the variable declaration with val and const?

    Both the variables that are declared with `val `and `const `are immutable in nature.
-But the value of the `const `variable must be known at the compile-time whereas the value of the `val `variable can be assigned at runtime also.
+But the value of the `const `variable must be known at the compile-time whereas the value of the `val` variable can be assigned at runtime also.

 5. #### How to ensure null safety in Kotlin?